 - Put the ethanol in a dewar and pre-cool it with dry ice.

 - Put the liquid nitrogen in the other dewar.

 - Put water and ice in a beaker.

 - Put water in the other beaker.
 Heat the water on the hot plate, if desired, or use the kettle.

 - Mount the gas thermometer on the lab stand using the 90-degree clamp and 3-finger clamp.

 - Be careful when putting anything into a dewar.
 The inside of the dewar is made of fragile glass.

-- Liquid nitrogen, dry ice, and dry ice in ethanol can cause severe burns and blindness.
+- Liquid nitrogen, dry ice, dry ice in ethanol, and hot water can cause severe burns and blindness.
 Use with caution.

-- Watch the hot plate to make sure the water doesn't boil out of control.
+- Watch the hot plate or kettle to make sure the water doesn't boil out of control.

 - Put on your safety goggles and gloves.